 - 30 g Cacao Powder

-- Put nuts in a food processor, blend until finely chopped
+- Put nuts in a food processor and blend until finely chopped.

-- Add dates in the food processor, blend until it becomes a paste and transfer to a bowl
+- Add dates to the food processor, blend until it becomes a paste, and transfer to a bowl.

-- Put peanut butter, coconut oil and cacao powder into the bowl then mix well with a spatula
+- Put peanut butter, melted coconut oil, and cacao powder into the bowl, then mix well with a spatula (or a wooden spoon).

-- Pour the dough in a cake pan, spread the surface evenly and top with cacao nibs
+- Pour the dough into a cake pan, spread the surface evenly, and top with cacao nibs.

-- If the date is hard, soak it in the water to make it soft
+- If the dates are hard, soak it in the water to make it soft.

-- Coconut oil is solid in the cold temperature so please let it melt before using
+- Coconut oil is solid at cold temperatures, so please let it melt before using.

-- Be sure to store in a freezer as it will melt at room temperature
+- Be sure to store it in a freezer, as it will melt at room temperature.